Get your State Pension

 If you haven't received an invitation letter two months before your State Pension age, you can still claim online, however, you'll have to provide extra information to verify your identity.

-You can find out how any personal information you submit to Department for Communities Work & Inclusion Group when using this service will be handled by viewing their privacy notice.
+You can find out how any personal information you send to Department for Communities Work & Inclusion Group when using this service will be handled by viewing their privacy notice.

 If you live in England, Scotland or Wales you will need to get your State Pension with GOV.UK: